+Ladle out 6 cups of liquid.
 Puree the beans in the slow-cooker pot with an immersion hand blender or in batches using a standing blender (I like a little texture so I don't puree it all the way).
-Add reserved liquid a little at a time to get desired consistency (I add a little over a cup).
+Serve.

 Recipe Source: Garnish & Glaze original recipe